Technical Overview

 Server hardware

-Qumulo’s software runs on virtually any standard, enterprise-grade x86-64 based hardware, although customers looking for optimal availability and performance should consult with Qumulo directly on choosing the appropriate hardware configuration.
+Qumulo’s software runs on virtually any standard, enterprise-grade x86-64-based hardware, although customers looking for optimal availability and performance should consult with Qumulo directly before choosing the appropriate hardware configuration.

 The underlying Linux operating system is locked down, allowing only the operations needed to perform the required supporting tasks of the Qumulo software environment.
 Other standard Linux services have been disabled in order to further reduce the risk surface for an attack.